devassistant/devassistant/docs/developer_documentation/create_assistant/pingpong/tutorial_general.rst

 dependencies, arguments and file placement for the PingPong scripts.

 DevAssistant distinguishes four different :ref:`assistant roles <assistant_roles_devel>` -
-Creator, Modifier, Preparer, Task.
+Creator, Tweak, Preparer, Extras.
 From the point of view of this tutorial, the roles only differ in file placement and where they'll be presented to user on command line/in GUI.
 Therefore we choose to create a simple Creator.
 We'll be implementing an assistant, that creates a simple `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ document.